AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/sites-console/templates.md

 #### Styles {#template-styles}

-The [Style System](/help/sites-cloud/authoring/editorß/style-system.md) allows a template author to define style classes in the content policy of a component so that a content author is able to select them when editing the component on a page.
+The Style System allows a template author to define style classes in the content policy of a component so that a content author is able to select them when editing the component on a page.
 These styles can be alternative visual variations of a component, making it more flexible.

-See the [Style System documentation](/help/sites-cloud/authoring/page-editor/style-system.md) for more information.
+Please see the [Style System documentation](/help/sites-cloud/authoring/page-editor/style-system.md) for more information.

 ### Editing a Template - Structure - Template Author {#editing-a-template-structure-template-author}